Ayurveda in the winter

 OUR AYURVEDIC TIPS FOR THE WINTER

 - Massage yourself daily with warm oil: it protects against the cold and provides extra nutrition to your tissues.
-Use warming, nourishing oils, such as Kama’s Organic Sesame oil, or Sugandhadi Rejuvenating Treatment.
-For the face, Organic Almond oil is very good!
+Use warming, nourishing oils, such as Kama organic Sesame oil, or Sugandhadi Rejuvenating Treatment or wrap yourself up with the Kama Kokum and Almond Body Butter.

-- Do Pranayama (breathing exercises) such as Bhastrika and Kapalabhati (breath of fire).
+- Do Pranayama (breathing exercises) such as Bhastrika (breath of fire).
 These exercises are have a stimulating effect and help break down mucous.

 - Increase the intake of heavy, oily foods.
 Put the emphasis on sweet, sour and salty foods.
 Add sufficient spices (for example, ginger) in order to avoid an excess of Kapha.
 Good nutrition in winter includes stews, nourishing grains, lentils and beans like urad dal.
 Add extra ghee to the meal.

 - Drink nourishing, hot drinks, such as warm milk with anise or chai.
-Nutmeg in milk makes for a good night's sleep!
+A good warming tea made of ginger, cinnamon and clove will improve circulation and eliminate mucous.
+Nutmeg in milk makes for a good night’s sleep!